Kasbah Du Toubkal is a cozy mountain refuge with an unforgettable backdrop.

 From the décor of the common rooms to the welcoming rituals to the way you are seated and served your meals, all speak to the traditions of the area.
 And everyday life happens all around you.
 On the terrace, a local woman bakes the bread served for lunch and dinner.
 From your room or from the hiking trails, you can watch mules laden with goods and led by sure-footed men carefully picking their way up and down the switchbacks.
 This is a serene and inspirational example of how a simple accommodation can become a living, breathing celebration of culture.

-When you reserve your space through National Geographic Unique Lodges of the World, you'll have the opportunity to go on a village walk with one of the Kasbah staff and visit their home for a traditional mint tea.
+Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
+At Kasbah du Toubkal, National Geographic guests have the opportunity to go on a village walk with one of the Kasbah staff and visit their home for a traditional mint tea.
 Your host will share insights on the local culture and discuss community projects such as Education For All, a groundbreaking initiative that allows girls from remote mountain villages to continue their education while living away from home.

 Kasbah Du Toubkal was built in partnership with the local community and remains an integral part of it.
 Not only does staff and management hail from the surrounding area, they have also established initiatives to support the nearby villages and promote sustainable tourism practices.
 Through the Association Bassins d’Imlil, funded in part by proceeds from the lodge, the community now has an ambulance, a hammam, and an established trash collection system.
 Kasbah Du Toubkal has also helped found and fund Education For All, a nonprofit that gives girls from the rural High Atlas region the opportunity to pursue higher education.
 Learn more here.